-All of this assumes that you’ve allowed your browser to save your passwords for you.
-If you have not, then this technique will not work.
+All of this assumes you’ve allowed your browser to save your passwords for you.
+If you have not, this technique will not work.

-If you allow your browser to save passwords, anyone with access to your machine can perform the browser password recovery steps outlined above to discover what those passwords are.
+If you allow your browser to save passwords, anyone with access to your machine can do what we just did: use this technique to discover all your saved passwords.

-After you’ve recovered your account — or after you’ve determined that it cannot be recovered — I strongly recommend you read my article 10 steps to keep from getting your account hacked.
-You’ll want to do everything you can to avoid getting yourself in this situation again.
-Be it due to simply forgetting a password, or to actually having had your account hacked, that article will help you set things up securely to prevent it from happening again.
+After you’ve recovered your account — or after you’ve determined that it cannot be recovered — I strongly recommend you read my article 12 Steps to Keep from Getting Your Account Hacked.
+You’ll want to do everything you can to avoid this situation again.
+Be it due to forgetting a password or to having had your account hacked, that article will help you set things up securely to prevent it from happening again.

 Was this article helpful?